rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ### Indicators
 Indicators have been configured that combine one or more program indicators or use other data sources such as population for the denominator.
 Examples include:

-% cases with cerebrospinal fluid (CSF) collected =
+*% cases with cerebrospinal fluid (CSF) collected*
-Numerator: program indicator aggregating the number of suspected meningitis cases whose CSF sample was collected
+- Numerator: program indicator aggregating the number of suspected meningitis cases whose CSF sample was collected
-Denominator: program indicator aggregating the total number of suspeced meningitis cases reported through the CBS tracker
+- Denominator: program indicator aggregating the total number of suspeced meningitis cases reported through the CBS tracker

-Measles incidence rate =
+*Measles incidence rate*
-Numerator: program indicator aggregating confirmed measles cases reported through case-based tracker
+- Numerator: program indicator aggregating confirmed measles cases reported through case-based tracker
-Denominator: population from non-CBS data sets
+- Denominator: population from non-CBS data sets

 # Implementation & Local Adaptation